defineagain/ComfyUI-DrawThings-gRPC/README.md

 ## TODO

 - Add needed code for masks
-- Add all possible options (including those specific to video generation)
+- Add all possible options
 - Submit to ComfyUI registry

 ## Discussion